translate/virtaal/docs/localising_virtaal.rst

 ------------------
 It is important (although not strictly required) to know the plural information for your language so that it is easily selectable as a source or target language.
-For more information, see :doc:`l10n/pluralforms`.
+For more information, see the :wiki:`plurals page
+<l10n/pluralforms>`.

 .. _localising_virtaal#word_level_features: